Invoca/developer-docs/README.md

 3. Login to ReadTheDocs.org (credentials in lastpass)
 4. Navigate [Admin > Versions](https://readthedocs.org/dashboard/invoca-developer-docs/versions/)
 5. Set your branch to Active in the Admin settings (This will trigger a build)
-6. Set your version to Private
+6. Set your version to Protected
 7. Click "Submit" to save changes
 8. Build your project by going to the [Project Overview](https://readthedocs.org/projects/invoca-developer-docs/), selecting your branch (version) from the "Build a version" dropdown, and click "Build."
 You will then be taken to the [Builds page] (https://readthedocs.org/projects/invoca-developer-docs/builds/).
 Check the status of your build.
 It should go from "Triggered > Building > Installing > Passed" if all goes well.